 Some of the places where one can stay near Bhavishya Badri while undertaking the Char Dham Yatra are:

 - Hotel Heaven: The hotel offers facilities suchlike parking and telephone.
-With a team of skilled professionals, the property ensures the fulfilment of all needs of guest.
-Moreover, in case of medical emergencies, one can avail doctor on call facility at the hotel.
+With a team of skilled professionals, the property ensures the fulfillment of all needs of the guest.
+Moreover, in case of medical emergencies, one can avail the doctor on call facility at the hotel.

-- Yogadhyan Badri: It is the fifth among the ‘Sapt Badri’ temples.
+- Yogadhyan Badri: It is the fifth among the ‘Sapta Badri’ temples.
 As per mythology, the Pandavas were born here, and Pandu attained salvation and died here.
 Yogadhyan Badri has a bronze image of Lord Vishnu.
-Devotees believe that Pandu installed this image, which depicts Vishnu to be meditating (Dhyan).
-Hence, the name of the shrine comes from the posture of the image, and it is popular as’Yoga-dhyan’ Badri.
+Devotees believe that Pandu installed this meditating (Dhyan) image.
+Hence, the name of the shrine comes from the posture of the image, and it is popular as yoga-Dhyan’ Badri.

-- Dhyan Badri: It is the sixth among the ‘Sapt Badri’ temples.
-It has an Image of Lord Vishnu which Urvarishi established.
-This image of Vishnu is four-armed, made of black stone and in a mediatative posture.
-Also, Brahmins from Southern India serve as head priests in the temple.
+- Dhyan Badri: It is the sixth among the ‘Sapta Badri’ temples.
+The image of Lord Vishnu which was established by Urvarishi.The image of Vishnu is in a meditative posture with four-armed, made of black stone.

-- Ardha Badri: It is the seventh among the ‘Sapt Badri’ temples.
+- Ardha Badri: It is the seventh among the ‘Sapta Badri’ temples.
 In comparison to other temples, the idol of Lord Vishnu here is smaller.
-Hence, the name of the temple roughly means ‘the little Badri’.
+Hence, the name of the temple roughly means Tthe little Badri‘.

 These temples are also a part of the Char Dham Yatra within Uttarakhand.